mendix/docs/content/ats/howtos/cab-05-reference-selector.md

 ## 1 Introduction

-This how-to explains step-by-step how to create an Unsupported Widget action for the reference selector widget.
+This how-to explains how to create an Unsupported Widget action for the reference selector widget.
 In a standard situation, the first step is to check if ATS supports the widget.

 The how-to assumes you must build your own action.

-This how-to applies to all widgets like a reference selector, if the widget has a dropdown you can follow this how-to.
+This how-to applies to all widgets like the reference selector widget, if the widget has a dropdown you can follow this how-to.
 Keep in mind that it might need some adjustments!

 **This how-to will teach you how to do the following:**